 Council's consultant has assessed the application and considered the submissions received during consultation.
-A report detailing the consultant's recommendation is provided as Attachment 8 to Report CJ004-02/21.
+A report detailing the consultant's recommendation is provided as Attachment 8 to this Report.

 It is considered appropriate that Council adopt the recommendation provided by its consultant and approve the application subject to conditions.